ddella/WebSocket/README.md

 ## Step 3 — WebSocket Server

 The WebSocket server runs on Python.
 I built a Python Docker container based on Alpine Linux 3.15.
 The image is only 55.6MB.
-When building the image, only the Python package `websockets` version 10.2 is required.
+When building the image, only the Python package `websockets` is required.
+The server script is outside the container.

 I still like to have a `requirements.txt` file to get the package(s) when building a Python container.
 If you want more Python packages, just add them at the end of the file.